-HVAC Systems Performance Optimization with CAE
+Improving the Performance of HVAC Systems with CAE

-- Properly dimensioning for comfort airflow, and heating and cooling loads calculated for each room;
+- Properly dimensioning for comfort airflow, and heating and cooling loads calculated for each room

-- Respecting installation requests, according to the manufacturer and design specifications;
+- Respecting installation requests, according to the manufacturer and design specifications

-- Installing a return system sized to provide correct return air flow;
+- Installing a return system sized to provide correct return air flow

-- Evaluating balanced air flows between supply and return systems to maintain neutral pressure in the indoor spaces;
+- Evaluating balanced air flows between supply and return systems to maintain neutral pressure in the indoor spaces

 - Optimal charging with a refrigerant.

-How to design and install an HVAC system
+How to Design and Install an HVAC System

 The next few steps should be followed in the design and installation of the HVAC system to ensure efficiency and thermal comfort: